!Header Buttons Right Side

 Choking Hazards

-Anything small or sharp is a choking hazard.
-This includes things like pens, tacks, paper clips, earrings, coins, and small toys.
-Keep these things out of reach of those tiny paws!
+Anything small or sharp is a choking hazard, especially for ferrets.
+Items like pens, tacks, paper clips, earrings, coins, and small toys can easily be swallowed.
+To keep your home ferret proof, make sure these objects are stored securely and out of reach of those tiny paws!

 Address Wires